harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **jacobinte swargarajyam** - A business man is cheated during the global financial recession.
 Son needs to continue the business in these turbulent times to pay back the investors.
 * **Manoharam** - An art enthusiast needs to update his skills for the latest trends in technology.
 * **Trance** - It shows how the religion is used for business taking the example of proped up Christian Pastor and how he takes the assembled group into a trance.
 * **Godha** - A girls dream to do big in wreslting, an old wrestler who wants to bring back the golden days of wrestling in the village.
 The son of the wrestler somehow connects.
+* **Njandukalude Nattil Oridavela** - A mother is diagnoised with cancer.
+The film is all about how they face that news and carry on with their life.
+* **North 24 Kaatham** - An person having OCD had to spend an entire day in a city in an unplanned events at unplanned places.
+* **C u soon** - A movie full of video call conversations.
+* **Neram** - A day can have as many twists as possible.
+* **Maheshinte Prathikaram** - A photographers revenge - he has to prepare for it
+* **Om Shanthi Oshaana**
+* **Adi Kapyare Kootamani** - A girl stuck in a boys hostel.

 ## Hindi
 * **Kahani**